Posterior Tibial Tendonitis

 An x-ray can diagnose Mueller-Weiss Syndrome, where we expect to see a change in the outline of the navicular bone so that it looks like a comma.

-Treatment for Mueller-Weisse Syndrom can be difficult and should be under the guidance of a Physical Therapist or Podiatrist.
+Treatment for Mueller-Weisse Syndrome can be difficult and should be under the guidance of a Physical Therapist or Podiatrist.

-Manual therapy techniques such as massage and gentle mobilisations can provide pain relief, while a strengthening and stretching programme can help to optimise the movement of the foot.
+Manual therapy techniques such as massage and gentle mobilisations can relieve pain, while a strengthening and stretching programme can help optimise the foot’s movement.

-Orthotics and support footwear can relieve pain and increase a patient’s function levels.
+Orthotics and cushioned supportive footwear can relieve pain and increase patient function.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments.
+We recommend consulting with a medical professional such as James McCormack if you have foot pain.